 There is a boat launch in the park on Sawyer Harbor, a sheltered inlet at the mouth of Sturgeon Bay.
 Canoe, kayak and paddle boat rentals are available at the park.
 Due to the rocky shoreline, Potawatomi does not have a swimming beach.

 About eight miles of off-road bike trails wind through the park.
 Parking for the trails is available in Parking Lot 1 near the picnic areas along the shoreline.
 Visitors can also bike on any of the park's roads.

 There is a fish cleaning station at the boat launch.
-An accessible fishing pier on the south shoreline is also available.
 Anglers 16 years or older must have a valid Wisconsin fishing license.